Brooke’s Story

 At First

-As a kid growing up I always heard the saying “Don't take anything for granted, anything can be taken away in a second.”
-I never truly thought through that statement, sure I would think about it but I didn't really believe anything could or would be taken away.
-I was once a “normal kid" playing with my travel softball team at a tournament.
+As a kid growing up, I always heard the saying, “Don't take anything for granted—anything can be taken away in a second.”
+I never truly thought through that statement.
+Sure, I would think about it, but I didn't really believe anything could or would be taken away.
+I was once a “normal kid,” playing with my travel softball team at a tournament.
 Everything was going like normal.
 I pitched a perfect game to get seeded higher for bracket play.
-What I didn't know to come that night would be my last game.
-Losing the game I love most, softball.
-Not only did I lose the game I loved most, but my "normal" life was starting to slip through my fingers right in front of me, and what I felt I had no control over.
-At first, I blew off my symptoms and thought "This has to pass soon." weeks went by and I wasn't better.
-Instead, I was admitted into hospitals, tests being run, lab work, sleepless nights, different treatments, etc. On top of laying in a hospital bed for what would seem like forever boredom, reality, confusion, pain, and all sorts of emotions started to hit me pretty hard.
-The one thing I never lost was my faith, my brother David, my family, and my friends for being there for me each step of the way.
+What I didn’t know was that night would be my last game.
+Losing the game I love most—softball.
+Not only did I lose the game I loved most, but my “normal” life was starting to slip through my fingers right in front of me, and I felt like I had no control over it.
+At first, I blew off my symptoms and thought, “This has to pass soon.”
+Weeks went by, and I wasn’t better.
+Instead, I was admitted into hospitals.
+Tests were being run, lab work done, sleepless nights endured, different treatments tried, and endless waiting followed.
+On top of laying in a hospital bed for what felt like forever, boredom quickly turned into reality, confusion, pain, and overwhelming emotions.
+Instead of getting upset by asking why or saying this is unfair, I learned to ask God, “What are You trying to teach me?” and “What lesson are You showing me?”
+The one thing I never lost was my faith, along with the support of my brother David, my family, and my friends, who were there for me every step of the way.

-One thing I've been asked many times is, how can you believe if God is supposed to be such a Good God why this is all being done in your life.
-One reason is if it wasn't for what I've experienced and had to go through this last year my faith and trust would never be at the spot it is today nor would the way I see how great the gift of life is.
-As the verse 2 Corinthians 4:17-18 “Our present sufferings are temporary, but they prepare us for an eternal weight of glory” reminds us that what to come is always better than our current battles and hardships.
-My goal is to be successful in helping other people's lives. <3
+One thing I've been asked many times is, “How can you believe if God is supposed to be such a good God—why would this happen to you?”
+One reason is that if it wasn't for what I've experienced and had to go through this last year, my faith and trust in God would never be where it is today.
+Nor would I truly understand how precious and powerful the gift of life really is.